If you’re shopping for a new 4K TV this year and you want the best picture quality and high-end features, we’ve got you covered.

 High dynamic range is probably most familiar to people through the HDR mode on their digital cameras.
 It’s designed to deliver a picture that has greater details in the shadows and highlights, plus a wider range of colors.
 HDR in televisions pursues the same goal.
 The color palette is wider, blacks are deeper, and whites are brighter.
-Presently, there are two major HDR formats: HDR10 and Dolby Vision.
-The former is the HDR standard, but Dolby Vision offers a premium experience.
+Presently, there are two major HDR formats: HDR10 and Dolby Vision, with a third — HDR10+ — beginning to show up on new models.
+The first is the HDR standard, but Dolby Vision offers a premium experience.
 Consider a TV that supports both.
-HLG (Hybrid Log Gamma) is another recent addition to the HDR collection, which supports over-the-air (OTA) broadcast content with HDR.
+HLG (Hybrid Log-Gamma) is another recent addition to the HDR collection, which supports over-the-air (OTA) broadcast content with HDR.

 This refers to an LED TV’s backlighting system.
 A FALD display contains an array of LEDs spread out in a grid behind an LCD panel, rather than just at the edges of the TV.
 This LED array is broken up into zones that can be dimmed when necessary to achieve better black levels.
 Another benefit is more uniform brightness across the screen.